AlexsLemonade/reproducible-research/docs/setup_instructions/setup_overview.md

     - Follow the instructions in the link above to also sign into GitKraken with your GitHub account
     - [See these instructions](./github_gitkraken_setup_instructions.md#setting-up-gitkraken) for additional information about setting up GitKraken
 2. [Install Miniconda](https://openscpca.readthedocs.io/en/latest/technical-setup/environment-setup/setup-conda/#install-conda), a lightweight distribution of the package management software conda
-    - You do _not_ need to also setup conda; we will do this together during the workshop
+    - You do _not_ need to also set up conda; we will do this together during the workshop
 3. [Install R and RStudio](https://openscpca.readthedocs.io/en/latest/technical-setup/environment-setup/install-r-rstudio/#install-r-on-macos)
     - Follow the instructions to install the additional tools (XCode develop tools and the GNU Fortran compiler) as well.
 4. Install some R packages we will use in the workshop by running the following command in R Console: